Georgia Aviation Accident Lawyer

 Likewise, it also is all too common that maintenance personnel failed to properly maintain or prepare the aircraft for flight operations.
 This typically occurs as a result of inadequate training or supervision of employees.
 It also can result from a company’s pressure to “stay on schedule” regardless of adverse conditions.

-If you or a loved one is injured or killed in an aviation related accident, it is important to choose attorneys with personal experience and knowledge in the field of aviation.
-At Prieto, Marigliano, Holbert & Prieto, LLC., we will assist you in evaluating all potential claims against pilots, maintenance personnel, manufactures, airlines, and in some cases the government to determine your rights.
+If you or a loved one is injured or killed in an aviation-related accident, it is important to choose attorneys with personal experience and knowledge in the field of aviation.
+At Prieto, Marigliano, Holbert, & Prieto, LLC, we will assist you in evaluating all potential claims against pilots, maintenance personnel, manufacturers, airlines and in some cases the government to determine your rights.
 We will work diligently to obtain a fair and just result.